johanjino/RISC-V_CPU/README.md

 Single-Cycle CPU:

 >I worked on the ALU component of the CPU.
 To acomplish this, I prepared the HDL needed for the ALU and tested it with my own C++ testbench.
 I used Professor Cheung's notes on the ALU to verify that the HDL that I had prepared was functional.
 Then, I pushed it to the repository (commits are located in our [Lab 4 Repository](https://github.com/clemenkok/Lab4-Reduced-RISC-V)).
 Alvi and Johan assisted with integrating it and testing that it worked with the assembly program that we came up with.
+I helped to debug the test for the reference program and realised that we had to add the `add` and `lui` instructions (which was why it was not working).
+Alvi and I [made the changes](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-8/commit/048d022319278fef41f3a8825e587f807aaac2d2).

 Pipelined CPU: